Agos95/sportchemy/docs/content/docs/blocks/_index.md

 ## Views

-Sportchemy defines two views for its collection block.
+Sportchemy defines two views for its Collection block.

 {{% callout warning %}}
 As for now, the `design/view_params` parameter is not yet implemented, but in the future it will allow to customize some aspects of the views.